James-E-A/pypqc/README.rst

    DIFFERENT directory, such as your home folder, so you can be sure it's being imported properly and not being masked by the local copy.)

+   - N.B. / FIXME: this function is currently NOT a full test suite;
+     it only does a single encap-decap cycle with the default implementation of mceliece6960119.
+     It does NOT test any other version of McEliece, or any signature algorithm.

 .. _cffi: https://cffi.readthedocs.io/en/release-1.16/
 .. _setuptools: https://setuptools.pypa.io/en/stable/